simdjson/simdjson/doc/basics.md

 }
 ```

-### Error Handling Example
+### Error Handling Examples without Exceptions

-This is how the example in "Using the Parsed JSON" could be written using only error code checking:
+This is how the example in "Using the Parsed JSON" could be written using only error code checking (without exceptions):

 ```c++
 auto cars_json = R"( [